 When you successfully complete the Neuromuscular Medicine Fellowship, you will be eligible to complete the American Board of Psychiatry and Neurology (ABPN) Neuromuscular Certification examination, the American Board of Electrodiagnostic Medicine examination, and the United Council for Neurologic Subspecialties/ Clinical Neuromuscular Pathology Certification.

-The Neuromuscular Medicine Fellowship at Mayo Clinic in Rochester follows a long tradition of Mayo's neuromuscular disorders fellowships and clinical neurophysiology fellowships.
+The Neuromuscular Medicine Fellowship at Mayo Clinic in Rochester follows a long tradition of Mayo Clinic's neuromuscular disorders fellowships and clinical neurophysiology fellowships.
 It is anticipated that two fellows will be engaged in the Neuromuscular Medicine Fellowship annually and successfully complete the two-year program.